photoprism/photoprism-docs/docs/getting-started/docker.md

 ### Step 2: Index your library ###

 Go to Library in our Web UI to start indexing or importing.
-Alternatively, you can run this command in a terminal to index all files in the *originals* folder:
+Alternatively, you can run this command in a terminal to index all files in your *originals* folder:

 ```
 docker exec -ti photoprism photoprism index -c
 ```

 The `-c` flag will automatically create JPEGs from other file types when needed to display them in a browser.
 They will be stored in the same folder next to the original using the best possible quality.
-Converting is not possible in read-only mode.
+Converting is currently not possible in read-only mode.

 !!! tip
     `index --all` will re-index existing files, for example after updates.